larics/uvdar_leader_follower/README.md

   * If multiple commands are available at the same time, only the highest ranking command in the following hierarchy will be used: SpeedCommand > ReferenceTrajectory > ReferencePoint.
   * In computer vision, distance to an object tends to be more difficult to estimate than its bearing.
 Therefore, the position tracking works much better if the line of sight from camera is directly perpendicular to the direction of leader's motion.
 If the leader moves along the line of sight from the camera, retrieving the position becomes much more difficult.
   * You are not required to perfectly copy the leader's trajectory.
 You only have to track the leader for as long as possible.

+## Things to avoid

+* Collisions (wow!) - When using the ReferencePoint or ReferenceTrajectory control, the UAVs will automatically avoid collisions.
+The avoidance is done by moving the follower into a higher altitude.
+This mechanism will be triggered once the distance between the vehicles is less than 3 m.
+During this time, all of your commands will be overriden.
+Triggering the collision avoidance will not result in a score penalty, however, the leader may evade you in the meantime.
+If you are using the SpeedCommand for control and get within 3 m of the leader, the follower fill fallback to the MPC control and perform the avoidance manoeuver as well.
+* Height changes.
+The leader will always fly at a height of 3 m.
+Control commands with height below 2 m and above 4 m will be discarded by the follower.
+* Erratic position changes.
+Position reference, which is over 15 m apart from the current UAV position will be discarded.
+* Pushing physical limits of the UAV.
+Velocity command larger than 5 m/s will be discarded.
+* Violating these restrictions 10 times in a row will terminate the challenge.